 Next to it, there’s an eyedropper icon.
 When clicked on, you will be able to pick a color from the entire Adobe XD’s canvas and interface.
 This color will become the new fill color of your selected object.

 It controls the border properties of a selected object.

-You can change the border color and its thickness.
+You can change the border color, set the alignment and its thickness.
 You can also pick an existing color with the eyedropper icon or you can select one of the cap (butt, round, projecting) and join (miter, round, bevel) border settings.